pkgjs/support/README.md

 When an author releases an Open Source package there are many different levels of support they may intend to provide.
-The [Node.js Package Maintenence Working Group](https://github.com/nodejs/package-maintenance) is working to propse [a spec](https://github.com/nodejs/package-maintenance/issues/220) to help package authors declare their intended support goals.
+The [Node.js Package Maintenence Working Group](https://github.com/nodejs/package-maintenance) is working to propose [a spec](https://github.com/nodejs/package-maintenance/issues/220) to help package authors declare their intended support goals.
 This package provides some tooling around working with the format proposed.

 ## Project Status